 - Process the 1 cup of rolled oats until it turns into a course flour.
 Add to the bowl with the beans.

-- Add the 1 cup of cornmeal, 3 tbsp of liquid smoke, and add half of the 1/2 cup of aquafaba to the bowl with the beans.
-If the mixture is too dry once you mix everything together, add 1 tablespoon of liquid to the mixture and stir.
+- Add the 1 cup of cornmeal, 3 tablespoon of liquid smoke, and add half of the ½ cup of aquafaba to the bowl with the beans.
+If the mixture is too dry once you mix everything together, add 1 tablespoon of broth or water to the mixture and stir.
 Add more as needed.

 - Add the onion mixture to the beans and gently stir the ingredients until they’re well combined.
 For best results, use your clean hands to mix.
 If the mixture feels too wet, add more cornmeal by the tablespoon until it holds together and is firm.
 Spoon into the bread pan and press the mixture until it's evenly distributed throughout the pan, make sure that the loaf ingredients are pushed into the corners of the pan.